Are Waxhead sunscreens safe for children?

 First, please note that NO sunscreen stays on perfectly in water over time, and so telling consumers it does is misleading.

 Our sunscreens have been tested, using approved FDA protocol, to be water resistant for 80 minutes, the highest measure allowed to be listed.
-We have not yet tested our other sunscreens for water resistance.
-Based on their formulations, they should have similar levels of water resistance, but because they are not tested, we do not market them as such.

 Several terms used to describe sunscreens were outlawed by the FDA in 1999, since they provided consumers a false sense of security.
 Sunscreen manufacturers who make any of the claims below are violating FDA laws meant to protect consumers.